San Jose (Costa Rica) in 3 Days

 Butterfly Garden

 The museum details the history of Costa Rica.
 Some parts (the auditorium, jail cells) remain closed.
-This leaves the Pre Colombian History room, the History of Costa Rica room and two temporary exhibitions; during our visit, these were White, Blue and Red 1821-2021 (which celebrates the bicentenary of Costa Rican independence) and Nests & Eggs (a collection of nests and eggs).
+This leaves the Pre Colombian History room, the History of Costa Rica room and an area which houses temporary exhibitions.

 National Museum